todddeluca/gym-berkeley-reinforcement/README.md

 Clone this repository.

-Install with pip from within the directory.
+Install with pip from within the directory to install the packages.

 For example: `pip install -e .`

 ## Usage